-Chapter 3 Using IVI with Visual C# and Visual Basic .NET
+Using IVI with Visual C# and Visual Basic .NET

 C# and Visual Basic are object-oriented programming languages developed by Microsoft.
 They enable programmers to quickly build a wide range of applications for the Microsoft .NET platform.
 This chapter provides detailed instructions in C# as well as the code for Visual Basic.
-If you are looking for an example using Visual Basic 6.0, refer to Chapter 9.
+NET.
+If you are using Visual Basic 6.0, we recommend another guide in this series, Getting Started with IVI Drivers: Your Guide to Using IVI with Visual Basic 6.